John H. Holmes, PhD, FACE, FACMI

 In addition to his professorship in the DBEI, Dr. Holmes is the Associate Director of the Institute for Biomedical Informatics, Director of the Master’s Program in Biomedical Informatics, and Chair of the Doctoral Program in Epidemiology, all at Penn.
 Dr. Holmes leads studies of novel analytic methods informed by statistics and artificial intelligence as they apply to interactions between people and environments in space and time.

 Dr. Holmes is or has been a principal or co-investigator on projects funded by the National Cancer Institute, the National Library of Medicine, the Patient-Centered Outcomes Research Institute (PCORI) and the Agency for Healthcare Research and Quality.
 Dr. Holmes is engaged with the Botswana-UPenn Partnership, assisting in building informatics education and clinical research capacity in Botswana.

 Dr. Holmes teaches courses in quantitative epidemiology, biomedical informatics, databases for clinical research, and machine learning and intelligent agents.

 Dr. Holmes is an elected Fellow of the American College of Medical Informatics (ACMI), the American College of Epidemiology (ACE), and the International Academy of Health Sciences Informatics (IAHSI).

 Content Area Specialties

-Adherence, cancer epidemiology, cardiovascular epidemiology, infectious diseases, injury, medical informatics, molecular epidemiology, patient-oriented research, pharmacoepidemiology, prevention, public health, pulmonary epidemiology
+Treatment regimen adherence, cancer epidemiology, cardiovascular epidemiology, infectious diseases, injury, medical informatics, patient-oriented research, pharmacoepidemiology, prevention, public health, pulmonary epidemiology